Leadership

 By 2019, develop a strategic plan to chart the course for ambitious national and international collaborations on sustainability research, teaching, and practice.

 This goal was achieved in 2019.
-Collaborating with other higher education institutions and organizations ensures that Yale participates in discussions around sustainability locally, regionally, and globally.
 The external collaboration strategy has focused on scope 3 emissions accounting; justice, equity, diversity, and inclusion; carbon neutrality; and capacity building.
+In 2024, the Office of Sustainability collaborated with 30 peer institutions to establish best practices and collective leadership around scope 3 emissions.

 Sustainable Solutions Association